 The general rate of inflation impacts the economies and business environments in which the Company operates.
 If the Company's capital, development, operation or labour costs become subject to significant inflationary pressures over an extended period of time, the Company may not be able to fully offset such higher costs through corresponding increases in commodity prices and the prices charged for services.
 Further, there can be no assurance that any governmental action to mitigate inflationary cycles will be taken or be effective.
 In response to sustained, elevated global inflationary pressures, central banks, such as the Bank of Canada and the U.S. Federal Reserve, have increased interest rates and it is uncertain what they may do in the future.
 Governmental action, such as the imposition of higher interest rates or wage controls, may negatively impact the Company's financial results.
-In particular, the indebtedness under the revolving credit facility is at variable rates of interest rates increase, the Company's debt service obligations on the variable rate indebtedness would increase, even though the amount borrowed remained the same, and the Company's net income and cash flows would decrease.
+In particular, the indebtedness under the revolving credit facility is at variable rates of interest and the unsecured hybrid notes also include a variable rate of interest after an initial term and exposes the Company to interest rate risk.
+If interest rates increase, the Company's debt service obligations on the variable rate indebtedness would increase, even though the amount borrowed remained the same, and the Company's net income and cash flows would decrease.
 Continued inflation, any governmental response thereto, or the Company's inability to offset inflationary effects may have a material adverse effect on the Company's business, results of operations, financial condition or value of its share price.